-In Mali, Action Against Hunger’s ground-breaking research expands community health workers’ package of interventions to include not just diagnosis of malnutrition, but treatment as well.
+In Mali, Action Against Hunger’s ground-breaking research with the innocent foundation expands community health workers’ package of interventions to include not just diagnosis of malnutrition, but treatment as well.
 Working hand-in-hand with the Malian Government, our teams found extremely promising results: 95% of malnourished children treated by community health workers in the community recovered, compared with 88% of those who were treated in health centers.

 “Our study in Mali found that community health workers can provide effective treatment for cases of severe acute malnutrition without complications,” explained Djaffra Traore, Advocacy and Gender Advisor for Action Against Hunger in Mali.
 “Prevention and treatment of acute malnutrition has been added to the national standard package of interventions offered by community health workers – a move spearheaded by the Government.”

 Promising Results, but Challenges Remain

 Despite the pilot project’s successes, there are still barriers to scaling up community-based programs for malnutrition – many of which require context-specific solutions and a dramatic increase in funding.
 More health workers are needed to reach every village and every malnourished child.
 In some regions, a monthly stipend to maintain and motivate the workforce can be effective.
 Community health workers also need to be adequately equipped with the supplies they need to treat malnutrition: the global pipeline for Plumpy’Nut, the lifesaving ready-to-use therapeutic food, is subject to frequent breakdowns and shortages.